wp-plugins/react-social-analytics/readme.txt

 = 1.0.1.0 =

 * Fixed an issue with Facebook not supporting Site URLs without paths

+= 1.0.2.0 =

+* Made some messages in the admin stand out more
+* Tweaked code so that it is backward compatible with PHP 5.2
+* Registration page messages tweaked

 == Upgrade Notice ==